mircocazzaro/bitsei-db2-unipd/README.md

 - enumerate important terms in the ontology
 - define the classes and class hierarchy
 - define the properties of the classes

 #### Phase 2: Ontology Design
 For designing the ontology, we used [PROTÉGÉ](https://protege.stanford.edu/).
 However, before starting the actual implementation, the overall ontology design has been drawn based on the requirements analysis.
 For doing that we used [draw.io](https://drawio-app.com/).
 By studying the various fields in the datasets we decided what they would have been the classes, the object and data properties, and the individuals.

 #### Phase 3: Serialization
 For serializing the data we used [Python RDFlib](https://rdflib.readthedocs.io/en/stable/).
-For (insert reasons) various reasons, some data have been imported directly in the ontology, using the [Cellfie](https://github.com/protegeproject/cellfie-plugin) plugin.
+For various reasons, some data have been imported directly in the ontology, using the [Cellfie](https://github.com/protegeproject/cellfie-plugin) plugin.
 In particular:
-- All datasets related to businesses, covid updates over days and georeferenced information about positions, cities and areas have been serialized through the `serializeLAdata.py` notebook, using RDFLib;
+- All datasets related to businesses, covid updates over days and georeferenced information about positions, cities and areas have been serialized through the [`serializeLAdata.py`](https://github.com/mircocazzaro/bitsei-db2-unipd/blob/main/serialization/serializeLAdata.ipynb) notebook, using RDFLib;
-- All datasets related to crimes, including related data of premises, weapons, victims, ecc... have been serialized through the `serializeLAcrimes.py` notebook, using RDFLib;
+- All datasets related to crimes, including related data of premises, weapons, victims, ecc... have been serialized through the [`serializeLAcrimes.py`](https://github.com/mircocazzaro/bitsei-db2-unipd/blob/main/serialization/serializeLAcrimes.ipynb) notebook, using [RDFLib](https://rdflib.readthedocs.io/en/stable/);
-- Data related both to crime categories and covid periods have been serialized through Cellfie, so to have the individuals in Protégé and being able to write first order logic rules.
+- Data related to crime categories and covid periods have been serialized through [Cellfie](https://github.com/protegeproject/cellfie-plugin), so to have the individuals in [Protégé](https://protege.stanford.edu/) and being able to write first order logic rules.

 #### Phase 4: Validation
-Once all the turtle files associated to the serialization have been generated, they have been uploaded to a server ...
+Once all the turtle files associated to the serialization have been generated, they have been uploaded to a shared server, allowing us for a better cooperation.
-Here insert some funny things to flex how much we are good since we installed and runned graphdb on a shared server.
 Before proceeding with querying the database, a validation phase on data properties has been conducted using [SHACL](https://www.w3.org/TR/shacl/).

 #### Phase 5: Querying
-Once the database has been validated and is correctly running on the server, we selected 10 insightful queries (here give some motivations for why these are relevant, how we decided to pick these)
+Once the database has been validated and is correctly running on the server, we selected 10 insightful queries.
+These queries were selected based on their direct relevance to identifying temporal, spatial, and categorical trends within our dataset, crucial for finding patterns in business operations, mortality rates, crime occurrences, and the impact of restrictions on various events:
 1. Query 1: retrieve the number of `opened businesses`, `closed businesses`, `deaths` and `crime events`, grouped by `months` (over the 3 years);
 2. Query 2: retrieve the ratios of `opened businesses`, `closed businesses`, `deaths` and `crime events`, grouped by different `restriction periods` (ratio is computed over the duration in days of the periods);
 3. Query 3: retrieve the ratios of `opened businesses`, `closed businesses`, `deaths`, and of all the typologies of `crime events`, grouped by city area (ratio is computed over the surface in kmq of the areas);